 Let’s start at the top, the highly important Title Tag

-- vision – people who are severely sight-impaired (blind), partially sighted, color blind;
+- Vision: Catering to individuals who are severely sight-impaired (blind), partially sighted, or color blind.

 Declaring the language attribute on HTML elements enables a screen reader to read out text with the correct pronunciation.